sslovyan/Personal-Projects/README.md

 ## Background

 Here's a little about me.
-I'm an ex-Navy nuke that discovered data science and engineering while earning my MBA.
-I learned a lot, but I wanted to learn more so I enrolled in a Data Science and Engineering graduate program.
+I'm an ex-[Navy nuke](https://www.thebalancecareers.com/navy-enlisted-rating-descriptions-nuclear-field-3345847) that discovered data science and engineering while earning my MBA.
+As someone who enjoys math and science, I was instantly hooked.
+I immediately pivoted my career into the data analytics field, finished my MBA with a concentration in Business Analytics, and followed up my MBA with a MS in Data Science and Engineering.

 ## Future Content